AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 To get started, visit [https://github.com/](https://github.com/), sign in, and click the green `New` button to create a new repo:

-{% include picture.html img="new-repo" ext="PNG" alt="Click the green new button to create a repository." %}
+{% include picture.html img="new-repo" ext="png" alt="Click the green new button to create a repository." %}

 Enter the name of your repository.
 It needs to be your GitHub username followed by `.github.io`:

-{% include picture.html img="create-repo" ext="PNG" alt="Type in the name of your new repository." %}
+{% include picture.html img="create-repo" ext="png" alt="Type in the name of your new repository." %}

 That's literally all you have to do to get started with GitHub Pages!
 As with other repos you own, you'll want to clone it locally and set up your origin remote.